Bach to Blues 2017

 Albert Marqués, known as El Ajito in the flamenco world, was born into a family where flamenco was a part of life.
 Albert’s first teacher was his father.
 Later he went on to study with world renowned guitarist, Mariano Cordoba.
 Wanting to pursue his dreams, Marqués moved to Spain in 1989 and studied with one of the top guitarist in Spain, Chicuelo.
 Upon returning to the U.S. in 1992, Marqués went to CSU, Fresno to study with yet another world renowned guitarist, Juan Serrano.

 In 1994, Albert entered the prestigious Fresno Guitar Society Competition for the first time and won first place.
 Albert has done television and radio performances as well as extensive touring throughout California, Spain, and South America.
 Some of Albert’s most recent projects include the song, "Piel de Seda" for the movie soundtrack, It’ll Happen.
-In January of this year, Alberto was a featured guitarist for the concert series, Dynamic Guitars, held at the Historic Hoover Center in San Jose.
-Albert Marqués is married to concert pianist Maria Amirkhanian.
-They have twin daughters, Jade and Dominique, who love playing Mom’s piano and Dad’s guitars.
+Alberto was a featured guitarist for the concert series, Dynamic Guitars, held at the Historic Hoover Center in San Jose.
+Albert Marqués has twin daughters, Jade and Dominique, who love playing Mom’s piano and Dad’s guitars.

 Acclaimed as "the finest jazz scatting vocalist on the West Coast," (Good Times, Santa Cruz, CA), Nate Pruitt has developed his unique style over a long and multifaceted musical education.
 He is a Gavilan College music instructor.
 Website

 Nate Pruitt and Guitarist Rick Vandivier are Primary Colors, a jazz and blues duo often featuring other great musicians in the California Bay Area of San Francisco and San Jose.
 Their music is more than jazz and blues.
-It also includes elements of swing, soul, pop, spiritual, and Latin rhythms ... and even a trademark deep Southern yodel.
+It also includes elements of swing, soul, pop, spiritual, Latin rhythms, and even a trademark deep Southern yodel.

 Gavilan Performance Ensemble